Human thumbs are opposable, which allows people to grip objects and perform fine motor movements.

 - taking NSAIDs such as ibuprofen to reduce pain and swelling

-- having corticosteroid injections to alleviate pressure on the median nerve
+- recieving corticosteroid injections to alleviate pressure on the median nerve

 People who experience more severe symptoms of CTS may require surgery to sever the affected ligament.
 This will reduce pressure on the median nerve, thereby helping to alleviate pain.
 However, people who have this procedure may experience continued numbness or weakness in the hand.